Week 4 Fantasy Football Rankings: Positional Overview, Guide and Advice

 Look for Rodgers to have a huge game.
 He will get excellent protection from his offensive line and he should be razor-sharp with his throws.

-No quarterback has been more explosive that Patrick Mahomes to this point, and he has thrown for 896 yards and 13 touchdowns in three games.
+No quarterback has been more explosive than Patrick Mahomes to this point, and he has thrown for 896 yards and 13 touchdowns in three games.
 Mahomes has not thrown an interception yet, and even though he is going to Denver this week, he should have another stellar game.

 1. Ezekiel Elliott, Cowboys vs. Lions, 155 yards, 2 TDs